sudohaider/research-track-1-a2/README.md

 3. Robot starts following the external walls.
 4. Robot stops in the last position.

+If the robot is in state 1, or 2, the system waits until the robot reaches the position in order to switch to the state 3 and 4.

 ## Description of Files

 ### Simulator: _Gazebo_